 Non-Dairy Chocolate Chip Cookie Dough is made with cookie dough pieces, chocolate chunks, and a chocolate ribbon.

-Non-Dairy Chocolate Extreme consists of chocolate chunks and a chocolate ribbon, and is likewise gluten conscious.**
+Non-Dairy Chocolate Extreme consists of chocolate chunks and a chocolate ribbon, and is likewise gluten-conscious.**

-“The Baskin-Robbins culinary team has been difficult at paintings on our non-dairy flavors for over years.
+“The Baskin-Robbins culinary team has been difficult at paintings on our non-dairy flavors for years.
 It was important for us to take some time to get it proper,” said Jeanne Bolger, Director of Research and Development, Baskin-Robbins.
 “Both flavors are so smooth and indulgent, and the final product grants the great best that our customers have come to expect from any Baskin-Robbins ice cream.
 We’re very proud of the result.”

 “We’re excited to amplify our ice cream portfolio into the vegan space and provide our guests improved alternatives, specifically with such high patron demand for a product like this,” said Carol Austin, Vice President of Marketing for Baskin-Robbins.